ekke/ekkesSHAREexample/README.md

 Android: This release now supports FileProvider and sets Permissions if incoming Files need, also androidx.core library used instead of support library
 iOS: This release supports Xcode 12 and minimum iOS 12 (required by Qt 5.15)

+2023-06-13 new: using native FileDialog (Android, iOS), also HowTo grant Permissions to manage external storage on Android)

 Now more examplels included to share with other Apps: PNG, JPEG, DOCX, PDF

 Here's an Overview about the workflows, per ex.
 Open a File from inside your App and edit in another App outside.